-Did you ever watch the movie Office Space?
+Have you ever watched the movie Office Space?
 There’s a scene on Monday morning where random people keep saying to the main character who hates his job, “Sounds like somebody’s got a case of the Mondays!”. 😂

 Of course, this only irritates him further and adds to his already awful Monday.
 That movie is hilarious because it’s relatable for anyone who suffers from the Sunday Scaries and the dreaded Monday blues.
-A bad combination indeed!
+It’s a bad combination indeed!

-- On your way to work, treat yourself to coffee/tea or energizing smoothie.
+- On your way to work, treat yourself to coffee/tea or an energizing smoothie.

 - Join a Monday night book club.

 - Order in for dinner on Mondays so you don’t have to worry about what to make.